-The single story medical examiner facility is approximately 33,000-square-feet and will be located on the Johnson County Government campus at the intersection of 119th and Ridgeview in Olathe.
+The construction manager was McCarthy Building Companies, Inc. The architect was PGAV Architects.
 The project team visited peer facilities in New Mexico, Maryland, Kansas and Missouri to gather information on best practices, design efficiencies and ideas for specialty fixtures and equipment.

 The goals of the new medical examiner facility are:

-- Increase autopsy rates to meet appropriate national benchmarks.
+- Increase autopsy rates to meet appropriate national benchmarks

-- Build a state of the art, high-functioning facility, known for excellence and leadership.
+- Build a state of the art, high-functioning facility, known for excellence and leadership

-- Facilitate National Association of Medical Examiners (N.A.M.E.) accreditation by meeting scientific requirements.
+- Facilitate National Association of Medical Examiners (N.A.M.E.) accreditation by meeting scientific requirements

-- Provide reliable data for public health to identify trends and emerging diseases.
+- Provide reliable data for public health to identify trends and emerging diseases